Ashh98/Operating-Systems-Library/README.md

 # Operating Systems Library

 This is an ongoing project to develop an operating systems library.
-I am currently in the stage of coding the most famous OS algorithms.
+I am currently at the stage of coding the most famous OS algorithms.

 ## Currently Added OS Algorithms